AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 This allows you to reference it by `@Wickham2019` as [mentioned in the section above](#citing-sources-in-text)

-If there is no author name or no year associated with the reference, then turn to key words, all lower case with `-` in between.
+If there is no author name or no year associated with the reference, then turn to key words, all lower case with `-` in between (unless there is an obvious name: aka `RStudio`).

 For example:
 ```